ryardley/tactix/README.md

-_NOTE: This is currently a proof of concept and is not published or ready for usage_
+_NOTE: This is currently a proof of concept and is not ready for usage_

 # Tactix